2018 Land Rover Discovery Review, Ratings, Specs, Prices, and Photos

 It carries over essentially unchanged from last year’s new model, and earns an impressive 7.4 overall.
 Fuel economy is always going to hold back a 5,000-pound SUV, but it excels in comfort and performance.
 (Read more about how we rate cars.)

-The Discovery’s profile will be foreign to people familiar with the name.
+The Discovery’s profile will be foreign to people familiar with the nameplate.
 Land Rover ditched the brick-in-the-wind shape of earlier generations for a smoother shape that cuts a cleaner hole through the air.
 It reads nearly bulbous in photos, but in person, nose-to-nose, the Disco is still as big as it’s ever been.
-We bemoan the lost “alpine” windows and tail-mounted spares of yesteryear, but will willingly trade both for the same off-road prowess.
+We bemoan the lost “alpine” windows and tail-mounted spares of yesteryear, but will willingly trade both for this vehicle's impressive off-road prowess.

+One historical note: The Discovery name disappeared here in the U.S. after the 2004 model year, when it was replaced by the LR3 and subsequently the LR4.
+But those two boxy 'utes were badged as Discoverys elsewhere, so the name only took a vacation from us.

 Under the hoods of most new Discovery models will be a capable and powerful 3.0-liter turbocharged V-6 that asks for premium unleaded.
 It smoothly delivers 340 horsepower, which is enough for highway passing, but requires more attention and a little heavier feet off-road than we were expecting.